-- Water leaking from the unit on top of the roof causing problems if it doesn’t drain properly
+- Water is leaking from the unit on top of the roof, causing problems if it doesn’t drain properly

 Whether you call your roofing or HVAC contractor, they should be able to help you narrow down the cause of your HVAC area leak.

 Sometimes water stains are not caused by a roof issue at all.
 Leaking pipes in ceilings and walls can slowly drip water until a stain appears in your building.
-Pipes can be prone to leaks when they are aged and with extreme changes in temperature.
+Pipes can be prone to leaks when aged and are constantly enduring extreme temperature changes.

-Flashings are pieces of metal that are installed on a roof where two areas join together.
+Flashings are pieces of metal installed on a roof where two areas join together.
 The purpose of these metal pieces is to prevent water from leaking through the vulnerable area.
-Since the area underneath is at risk of leaking, it’s essential to keep your metals flashings in proper working order.
+Since the area underneath is at risk of leaking, keeping your metal flashings in proper working order is essential.

-If there is a failure with your flashings, water may be able to leak not only through your roof, but you will often see water stains down walls as well.
+If there’s a failure with your flashings, water may be able to leak not only through your roof, but you’ll often see water stains down walls as well.

 The membrane of a commercial roof is the waterproof layer.
-When there is damage to the membrane from the weather, foot traffic, mechanical damage or any other numerous situations, it can allow water to leak through the waterproof membrane and saturate the underlying insulation.
+When there’s damage to the membrane from the weather, foot traffic, mechanical damage, or numerous other situations, it can allow water to leak through and saturate the underlying insulation.

-Most commercial roofing systems last between 15 and 20 years; this lifespan can vary depending on the type of roof you install on your facility.
+Most commercial roofing systems last 15-20 years; this lifespan can vary depending on the type of roof you install on your facility.
 The older a roof is, the less reliable it can be for leaks.
 While enrolling in a roof maintenance plan can extend the lifespan of your roof, after a certain number of years, it’s time to replace your roof system.

 How to Repair Water Stains

-The quicker you are in responding to your water stain, the better it will be repairing it.
+The quicker you respond to your water stain, the better it’ll be repairing it.
 Your first step is to address the cause of the stain.
 If you only address the water stain without fixing the cause, it will not only reappear, but it will cause more damage in the long run.

 The extent of your repair depends on the amount of damage your facility has sustained.
-Hopefully, you caught the problem early and took action quickly.
-Some options to repair and clean up water stains include:
+Hopefully, you caught the problem early and took action.
+Options to repair and clean up water stains include: